-From lines to figures: the drawings of Colette Richarme (1904-1991) at the Musée Atger
+From lines to figures: drawings by Colette Richarme (1904–1991) at the Musée Atger

 Exhibition organized by the Montpellier Interuniversity Library

-In order to present the donation as a whole, the works are exhibited on a rotating basis.
+To showcase the entire donation, the works are exhibited on a rotating basis.

-Each new presentation is marked by a weekend opening, in addition to the daily opening from Monday to Friday:
+Each new presentation is marked by an opening at the end of the week, in addition to the daily opening from Monday to Friday:

 • September 15 and 16 (European Heritage Days) morning and afternoon,